Tom-Hirschberger/PythonLedControl/README.md

     LED_BTN_TWO_GPIO=27
     #How many milliseconds should be waited before another press of the same button is accepted?
     LED_BTN_DEBOUNCE_DELAY=300

-    #The connection to the LED stripe can be established either by hardware or software spi
-    #The default is hardware
-    #Change the value of SPI_PORT to "" and specify the spi GPIO pins to activate the software spi
-    SPI_PORT=0
-    SPI_DEVICE=0

-    #The clock and data pin to use for the software spi connection
-    SPI_CLK_GPIO=""
-    SPI_DATA_GPIO=""

     #How many leds does the connected led stripe have?
     LED_MAX_LEDS=160